404: Information Missing From Your Daily News

 Four years ago we documented an extraordinary case where the Press Democrat completely ignored a major national news story for months.
 Unless readers had another source of information, they wouldn't have known that one of the region's top employers was under federal investigation, with the FBI literally kicking down doors.
 Hey, could that news blackout have anything to do with the expensive full page newspaper ads that the corporation was buying at the same time?

 The influence of advertisers is usually more subtle than that.
 Perhaps an advertisement will appear on the same page as a story favorable to that business, or maybe a wire service article unflattering to an industry will be edited to use words that make it less harmful.
-But last month there was a situation that clearly showed the raw power of the advertisers.
+But last month there was there was an situation that clearly showed the raw power of the advertisers.
 The New York Daily News began an investigative series, "Dirty Rotten Shame" in early May.
 Based on state health inspections of supermarkets in the city, they reported that over half were cited for unsanitary conditions at least once in the past 15 months.
 It was your standard Upton Sinclair jungle conditions: flies in the butcher shop, rat droppings on shelves, cutting blades encrusted with layers of disgusting meat smegma, and so on.
 "The Grossest Groceries" was a sidebar in the first installment, listing the name and address of the worst stores along with what inspectors found.

 The supermarket chains retaliated.
 Some stores stopped selling the newspaper, and all but one of the chains pulled their advertising -- ads worth an estimated $50,000 - $100,000 weekly.
 The Daily News quickly backpedalled.
 The second installment was shorter and not on the front page, with newspaper owner Mort Zuckerman reportedly overseeing changes to the series.
 The third and final article was a lightweight "guide to super shopping" that avoided all risk of controversy ("Open egg cartons to make sure eggs are intact").